yaroslavya/ng-cypress/docs/s1e1/s1e1-intro.md

 - as we are comparing it to protractor its way more reliable
 - its very simple to install and use with any project
 - it can stub and mock the xhrs
-- has an awesome api
+- has an awesome api - not actually true as Im still evaluating it